 On the way back to the train station (or to a car park if you arrived by car), visit Béguinage of Antwerp – a medieval place with small houses and a garden dated back to the 16th century.

-If you have more time to spend in Antwerp (and especially if you are visiting with kids) make sure to visit Antwerp Zoo located next to the Central Train Station.
+If you have more time in Antwerp (and especially if you are travelling with kids) make sure to visit Antwerp Zoo located next to the Central Train Station.
 Antwerp Zoo is one of the oldest zoo parks in the world.

 To have some outdoor time or, if travelling with kids, to let the children play in a park, visit a nice city park Stadspark.
 It’s located not far from the train station, and has a green area around a small lake, and a playground for kids to play.

 As you can see, there are lots of things to see and do in Antwerp even just within the city center.
-In fact, after writing this post I’m thinking of going there again for a weekend some time soon.
+In fact, after writing this How to spend a day in Antwerp guide I’m thinking of going there again for a weekend some time soon.
 How about you?
 Already planning a trip to Antwerp? 😉